 This can be pretty useful if you are browsing and wish to take quick notes.
 You can instead open this bookmarked tab and start typing or pasting text in it.

 This code makes use of the Data URI scheme and creates a simple HTML page.
-Data URIs are supported on Gecko-based browsers, Opera, Web-kit based browsers and a few others.
-This will not work in Internet Explorer 11 on Windows 8.1.
+Data URIs are supported on Gecko-based browsers, Opera, Web-kit-based browsers, and a few others.
+This will not work in Internet Explorer.

 The Notepad in Windows is a basic text editor you can use for simple documents or for creating Web pages – but you can make use of these tricks to get more out of it!